 Card and URL Operators

 These match on Twitter Card metadata: the rich previews attached to tweets containing links, media, and embedded content.
-Two things to know up front: card_name: typically only works for tweets from the last 7-8 days, and url: works well for domains but is unreliable for long URL paths.
+Two things to know up front: card_name: typically only works for tweets from the last 7 to 8 days, and url: works well for domains but is unreliable for long URL paths.

 | Operator | Description |